nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

  the file that contains the data of your previous Task Manager folder.<br>

 **Q**: How do I transfer my data to another Computer through cloud service?
- 1) On your main computer, use the `Setting` Command to change the default saving locaion to the local cloud service location.
+ 1) On one computer, use the `setting` Command to change the default saving locaion to the local cloud service location.
 E.g. C:\Users\<Username of computer>\Google Drive
- 2) On your other computer, use the `Use` Command to first import the data from the local cloud service location.
+ 2) On your other computer, use the `use` Command to first import the data from the local cloud service location.
- 3) Before you start using the TypeTask on your other computers, use the `Setting` Command to change the default saving location.
+ 3) Before you start using the TypeTask on your other computers, use the `setting` Command to change the default saving location.
  4) Edit away!
 Both of your computers will be able to see the updated file everytime you open them.

 ## 5. Command Summary